jniluo15/jbcs_git_basics/README.md

   - ![Source branch](img/gitlab_merge_branches.png)

-- Go ahead and press the `Submit merge request` button, wait a moment and you should see a green `Merge` button about midway down the new page.
+- Go ahead and press the `Submit merge request` button, wait a moment and you should see a green `Merge` button about midway down the new page.  <br>
+<strong>Note:</strong> You may see a BLUE `Merge when pipeline succeeds` button with a dropdown arrow.
+If you do, select the dropdown arrow and click on `Merge immediately`.
   - ![Merge with Checkbox](img/gitlab_merge.png)